LogtalkDotOrg/logtalk3/adapters/NOTES.md

 but not required to support Logtalk.

-See the `scripts/embedding/gprolog` directory for a sample shell script that can generate e.g. a new Prolog top level that embeds Logtalk and optionally a Logtalk application.
+See the `scripts/embedding/gprolog` directory for a sample shell script that can generate e.g. a new Prolog top-level that embeds Logtalk and optionally a Logtalk application.